Explore Jobs

 Dear [Recipient’s name],

-Please accept this letter as notification of my resignation from my role as [job title] at [company name] on [final date].
-I regret that I was not able to provide more notice, but [brief reason for resignation] has created a situation where I need to resign immediately.
+Please accept this letter as notification of my resignation from my role as [job title] at [company name] effective [final date].
+I regret that I could not provide more notice due to [brief reason for resignation].

-I will [offer to help with the transition] to help with the transition and be available to answer questions on a limited basis.
-You can reach me at [email] or [phone number].
+I am willing to [offer to help with the transition] and will be available to answer questions at [email] or [phone number].

-I appreciate your understanding of this matter, and have appreciated my time working at [company name].
+I appreciate your understanding, and I have valued my time at [company name].

 [Your name]